LSM and CPT: Introduction

 In some cases, the discrete lattice translation symmetry, generated by $T$, leads to an emanant discrete internal symmetry \cite{Cheng:2022sgb}.
 Normally, the $\bZ$ translation symmetry of the infinite chain (or the $\bZ_L$ symmetry of the finite chain with $L$ sites) leads to a continuous $\mathbb R$ (or $U(1)$) translation symmetry.
 However, in some cases, in the continuum limit, the eigenvalues of the lattice operator $T$ do not approach one.
 Instead, they approach an integer powers of $e^{2\pi i\over n}$ with some integer $n$.
 In these cases, the IR theory has a $\bZ_n$ internal symmetry.
 Unlike ordinary emergent internal symmetries, this internal symmetry is not violated by any irrelevant operator.
 It is an emanant symmetry \cite{Cheng:2022sgb}.

 This emanant $\bZ_n$ symmetry is not a subgroup of the exact $\bZ$ (or $\bZ_L$) lattice translation symmetry.
 Instead, it is a quotient of it.
 Therefore, the IR theory can be placed in a background $\bZ_n$ gauge field that does not correspond to any background of the underlying UV lattice theory.

-In this background, the IR theory can have anomalies that do not correspond to any UV anomaly.
-Such anomalies are referred to as emergent anomalies \cite{Metlitski:2017fmd}.
+Thus, the emanant symmetry in the IR may have a nontrivial ’t Hooft anomaly even when the corresponding UV symmetry is anomaly-free.
+In such cases, although the symmetry itself is emanant, its anomaly emerges out of nowhere.
+Such anomalies are therefore referred to as emergent anomalies \cite{Metlitski:2017fmd}.
 See also \cite{Wang:2017loc,Thorngren:2020wet,Seiberg:2025bqy}.

 In some of the examples below, lattice translation leads in the continuum to an emanant internal $\bZ_2$ symmetry (corresponding to $n=2$ above).
 This $\bZ_2$ symmetry has an emergent mod 2 or mod 8 anomaly.
 Interestingly, this emergent anomaly can be identified on the lattice as an exact anomaly involving $\Pi$.